pudly/schmopera-hugo/content/articles/aria-guides-mab-la-reine-des-mensonges.md

 </figure>

 * Off we go!
-There's a big lesson in this first high E: sing it as though you've got all the time in the world.
+There's a big lesson in this first high E **(1)**: sing it as though you've got all the time in the world.
 You don't, in reality, but give yourself as much space as you can; some baritones like to use that M to hum a bit (on pitch!) and get the voice moving before finding that downbeat.
-And since these first two
+And since these first two phrases go like the wind, ask yourself whether you need a real breath every time there's a rest.
+For example, the space between "Mab" and "la reine"; there's plenty of room, but the singing of it might be easier if it feels connected, rather than

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1590605327/media/2020/05/AriaGuide-Mab-p2-annotated_evyirm.jpg){{% /md %}}